 If you still have any of the overpaid funds in your possession or bank account, Social Security will expect you to turn those over immediately.
 You will not be able to negotiate a repayment plan that lets you keep cash from an overpayment while you pay the debt back in installments.
 Second, if you caused the overpayment because you committed fraud or purposely misled Social Security, then the agency will not negotiate a payment plan with you.
 In some cases, Social Security will refuse to negotiate a payment plan with you even if it was your spouse or a household member who committed the fraud or misrepresentation.

-Whether you are losing 10% of your SSI check or 100% of your SSDI check, if you can’t afford to lose that amount, then you can ask for a different repayment schedule.
-You need to be prepared to show that you can’t afford what Social Security calls “ordinary and necessary living expenses.”
+Whether you are losing 10% of your SSI check or 100% of your SSDI check, if you can't afford to lose that amount, then you can ask for a different repayment schedule by calling Social Security at 800-772-1213 and asking for a different "rate of recovery."
+You need to be prepared to show that you can't afford what Social Security calls "ordinary and necessary living expenses."
 Ordinary and necessary living expenses are things like rent or mortgage payments, food costs, transportation costs, utilities, insurance, medical expenses, and the costs of supporting your dependents.

 Social Security prefers repayment plans that will result in the overpayment being paid back within 12 months.
 In fact, if you offer a plan that will allow repayment within 12 months, Social Security has to accept the plan.
 If you cannot pay the overpayment back in 12 months, Social Security will see if you can complete repayment with a 36-month plan.
 If you can repay the overpayment within 36 months, paying at least $10 a month, Social Security must accept your proposal.